-Methionine is an essential amino acid that plays an integral part in the methylation pathway.
+Well, let’s dig into a bit of science to answer that question.
+Methionine is an essential amino acid, used in the production of proteins; it plays an integral part in the methylation pathway.
 S-adenosyl methionine (SAMe) is a derivative of methionine and is involved in many cellular pathways as a methyl donor.

 MTR (methionine synthase) and MTRR (methionine synthase reductase) code for enzymes work together in the methylation cycle.
 MTR works in the final step to regenerate homocysteine into methionine using methylcobalamin (methyl-B12), and MTRR regenerates the methylcobalamin for MTR to use. [ref] Both are a vital part of the methylation cycle.

 The Genetics Home Reference sums it up this way: “The MTR gene provides instructions for making an enzyme called methionine synthase.
 This enzyme plays a role in processing amino acids, the building blocks of proteins.
 Specifically, methionine synthase carries out a chemical reaction that converts the amino acid homocysteine to another amino acid called methionine.
 The body uses methionine to make proteins and other important compounds.
 To function properly, methionine synthase requires methylcobalamin (a form of vitamin B12) and another enzyme called methionine synthase reductase, which is produced from the MTRR gene.”

 Check your 23andMe results for rs1805087 (v4, v5):

 Studies have linked an MTR variant to several folate pathway problems including higher homocysteine levels.
 The rs1805087 variant is also known as A2756G, with G being the minor allele.
 The G allele causes an increase in methylation, thus possibly causing a decrease in methyl groups available for other pathways to use and also using up methylB12 more quickly than normal. [ref]